DNA

 Will Australia be left behind in the cancer genomics revolution?

-Australian patients may not see the benefits of new genetic testing for diagnosis and treatment without new funding models says a University of Melbourne expert
+Australia’s world-class medical research has transformed cancer care, but patients may not see the benefits of new genetic testing without new funding models

 Silencing disease-causing genes

-DNA unravels to switch genes on and off, potentially helping us toward understanding how to silence disease-causing genes, say University of Melbourne experts
+DNA is tightly packed in our cells but new research shows how it unravels to switch genes on and off, potentially helping us understand how to silence a disease-causing gene

 Piecing thylacine DNA back together